Research continues to be top priority of Kentucky Small Grain Growers

 All research projects that KySGGA/KySGPC fund benefit Kentucky small grain producers by producing results that will increase farm profitability.
 Projects should be geared to research of small grain crops (wheat, barley, oats, rice, rye, triticale) or of production/marketing issues and methods that may benefit all Kentucky crop growers.

-Deadline for 2018/2019 projects is July 7, 2017 and will be considered on August 9, 2018.
+Deadline for 2019/2020 projects is August 1, 2019 and will be considered August 8.
 Investigators should be prepared to present their proposals at the August meeting, in Elizabethtown.

 Contact us for additional information.